 ‘Dill”icious Deviled Eggs are what I have on our Swedish Smorgasbord table at Christmas.
 It is my substitution in place of hard-boiled eggs with Swedish caviar.
-As always my recipes are grain free, refined sugar-free and many are dairy free.

 I created this recipe years ago to replace some of the egg dishes that are on a Swedish Christmas smorgasbord.
 There is only 4 of us in my family.
 I needed to simplify our smorgasbord so that nothing went to waste and everything gets eaten.